-Insurance: WHERE MANDATORY
+Insurance:

-- Inspectors in the program are encouraged to carry adequate Errors and Omissions and CGL insurance coverage.
-This is only a mandatory requirement in jurisdictions that require inspectors to be insured. - This insurance is a pre-requisite for an individual to be licensed to perform home inspections in British Columbia.
-Proof of insurance coverage must be provided.
+- Inspectors in the program are required to carry adequate Errors and Omissions and CGL insurance coverage.
+This insurance is a pre-requisite for an individual to be licensed to perform home inspections in British Columbia. - Proof of insurance coverage must be provided.